Nicusor97/WekaPythonWrapper/README.md

 Usage
 -----

 Create a Python 3 environment with the 'virtualenv' module and after activate it.
-After install the requirements using the pip module : `pip install dev_requirements.txt` and run the `main.py` script from command line.
+Install the module with `pip install QtWekaWrapper` command and you can instantiate the qt window where the arff file will be loaded:

+    from QtWekaWrapper import qtwekawrapper
+    window = qtwekawrapper.run_qt_window()

 Development
 -----------